f2xiao/site/README.md

 Articles and data under folder posts are copyright.

-Logos: logical_reason.svg and triangle.svg under src/assets that are created by myself are copyright.
+Logos that are created by myself are copyright, such as logical_reason.svg and triangle.svg under src/assets .

 Copyright (c) 2022, Fangfang Xiao